When the boat comes in!’

 Aerzen Rental Blowers at Rio Tinto

-Rental equipment doesn't just fill the gap when unexpected failures occur, it can also play an integral part in planning – for example, serving as a replacement during maintenance and repairs, facility construction and renovation, in research and development projects or during process optimization.
-There is a wide range of applications: Vacuum and positive pressure air systems for pneumatic transport, industrial and municipal wastewater treatment, filter rinsing, fermentation and many more.
+Rental equipment doesn't just fill the gap when unexpected failures occur, it can also play an integral part in planning – for example, serving as a replacement during maintenance and repairs, facility construction and renovation, in research and development projects or during process optimisation.
+There is a wide range of applications: vacuum and positive pressure air systems for pneumatic transport, industrial and municipal wastewater treatment, filter rinsing, fermentation and many more.

-ARD, is a wholly-owned subsidiary of Aerzen Blowers and Compressors, specializing in rental solutions.
+ARD, is a wholly-owned subsidiary of Aerzen Blowers and Compressors, specialising in rental solutions.
 The company offers a comprehensive range of frequency-controlled, oil-free Aerzen blowers and compressors with a pressure range from -700 mbar to 10,000 mbar, specially developed for rental applications: robust, easy to transport, user-friendly units that can be installed outdoors.
 Complete turn-key systems can be supplied upon request.
 On-site installation, commissioning and personnel orientation are included in delivery.

 The customer benefits are obvious: clear costs, quick delivery times and flexibility as well as around the clock support from a professional service provider.

 Rio Tinto, a global leader in the manufacture of aluminium, took advantage of these benefits at its Ashington plant in Northumberland.
 Quick action was called for after their ship vacuum-unloading system had a major motor failure.
 A replacement was going to take around four weeks and Rio Tinto had ship deliveries due that required unloading.